-Extensive research highlights persistent gender inequality and underrepresentation in leadership roles in various sectors, including entrepreneurship and police services (Bastian et al., 2019; Hoobler et al., 2018; Boag-Munroe, 2019).
-This lack of parity undermines organisational effectiveness and public trust.
-A more gender-balanced police service, reflecting the demographics it serves, could enhance public safety and legitimacy (Boag-Munroe, 2019).
-This study contributes to the understanding of gender, race, work, and organisational dynamics.
-While the concept of the glass ceiling (Loden, 1978) takes into account barriers facing women in male-dominated fields (Smith et al., 2023), it overlooks the compounded challenges faced by women of colour.
-The 'concrete ceiling' (Murrell et al., 2008; Hayes, 2006) specifically addresses these intersectional experiences, emphasising the double burden of racial and gender discrimination (Charles, 2021; Dennissen et al., 2020; Crenshaw, 1989).
+This study contributes to the understanding of gender, race, work, and organizational dynamics.
+Although the concept of the glass ceiling (Loden 1978) takes into account barriers facing women in male-dominated fields (J. Smith et al. 2023), it overlooks the compounded challenges faced by women of color.
+The "concrete ceiling" (Murrell et al. 2008; Hayes 2006) specifically addresses these intersectional experiences, emphasizing the double burden of racial and gender discrimination (Charles 2021; Dennissen et al. 2020; Crenshaw 1989).

-While the number of women in the England and Wales police services has increased, gender disparities persist (35.4% are female), particularly in relation to the presence of women in the leadership positions of chief inspector and higher (chief inspector 29.3%, superintendent 31.8%, chief superintendent 34.3%, and chief officer 28.6 - UK Home Office, 2024; Prenzler & Sinclair, 2013; Statista, 2023; Alexander & Charman, 2024).
+Although the number of women in the England and Wales police services has increased, gender disparities persist (35.4% are female), particularly in relation to the presence of women in the leadership positions of chief inspector and higher (chief inspector 29.3%, superintendent 31.8%, chief superintendent 34.3%, and chief officer 28.6-UK Home Office 2024; Prenzler and Sinclair 2013; Statista 2023; Alexander and Charman 2024).
 The number of female police officers serving in the UK's police services was 52,331 on 31 March 2024, the highest proportion of female officers since comparable records began in March 2003.
 Ethnic minority police officers accounted for 8.4% of all officers, reflecting the highest number and proportion of ethnic minority (excluding White minority) officers since comparable records began in March 2003.
-Black officers comprise 1.3% of all UK officers, Asian officers 3.8%, mixed-race officers 2.6%, and those from another ethnic group 0.7% (UK Home Office, 2024).
-This increase is attributable to various factors, including the Police Uplift Programme; an increased emphasis on diversity and inclusion; evolving perceptions concerning policing; and enhanced working conditions.
-Ethnic disparities are also evident, with Black officers, especially Black women, significantly underrepresented compared to Asian and White officers (Alexander & Charman, 2024; Ethnic Facts & Figures, 2022; Prenzler & Sinclair, 2013).
+Black officers comprise 1.3% of all UK officers, Asian officers 3.8%, mixed-race officers 2.6%, and those from another ethnic group 0.7% (UK Home Office 2024).
+This increase is attributable to various factors including the Police Uplift Program, an increased emphasis on diversity and inclusion, evolving perceptions concerning policing, and enhanced working conditions.
+Ethnic disparities are also evident, with Black officers, especially Black women, significantly underrepresented compared to Asian and White officers (Alexander and Charman 2024; Ethnic Facts & Figures 2022; Prenzler and Sinclair 2013).

 This study aims to enhance our understanding of Black female police officers' experiences in England and Wales by exploring their working lives and career progression through a qualitative research methodology.
-Building on previous research by Martin (1994), Cashmore (2001), Hasan (2021), Gittens (2004), and Puwar (2004), our study aims to shed light on underexplored aspects of tokenism, gendered racism, and organisational inequalities faced by Black women in the police service.
+Building on previous research by S. E. Martin (1994), Cashmore (2001), Hasan (2021), Gittens (2004), and Puwar (2004), our study aims to shed light on underexplored aspects of tokenism, gendered racism, and organizational inequalities faced by Black women in the police service.
 The findings will inform policy and practice, in turn promoting greater equity and inclusion.

-While research on White female police officers is more extensive than research on ethnic minorities (Amidon, 1986; Becke, 1973; Brown, 1998; Brown & Sargent, 1995; Holdaway & Parker, 1998; Holder et al., 2000; Martin, 1996; Atkinson et al., 2021; Brown et al., 2020; Giwa et al., 2023), the present study focuses on the unique experiences of Black female officers.
+Although research on White female police officers is more extensive than research on ethnic minorities (Amidon 1986; Becke 1973; J. M. Brown 1998; J. Brown and Sargent 1995; Holdaway and Parker 1998; Holder et al. 2000; C. Martin 1996; Atkinson et al. 2021; T. C. Brown et al. 2020; Giwa et al. 2023), the present study focuses on the unique experiences of Black female officers.
 It aims to examine the impacts of race and gender on their careers as well as to explore the nature of the concrete ceiling, a significant barrier to their career advancement that challenges British values of impartiality and equality of opportunity.